 Pet Friendly Fibres

 Not every dog, or cat for that matter, has a fur type that sheds.
 But, if your pet does drop hair the fabric you choose needs to be carefully considered.
-A man-made fabric such as Textured Linen is great for hiding pet hairs, and also for disguising any snags or pulls.
-Our House Wool is another great sofa fabric to go for if you have pets at home.
+A man-made fabric such as our House Linen is great for hiding pet hairs, and also for disguising any snags or pulls.
+Our Stain Resistant Wool is another great sofa fabric to go for if you have pets at home.
 Because it’s hypoallergenic, it’s incredibly durable and doesn’t attract lots of dirt and dust.

 Of course, the best deterrent in keeping your sofa snag and hair free, is to trim your dog’s nails and give them a frequent brush, which will remove any loose hairs altogether.